Private Parts (1997 film): Plot

 With Alison pregnant again, Howard gets his dream offer to work in New York City at WNBC, where he has the chance to become a nationwide success.
 However, upper management at NBC hired Howard not realizing what his show was like until they see a news report about him.
-Program director Kenny "Pig Vomit" Rushton offers to keep Howard in line or he will force him to quit.
+Program director Kenny Rushton, whom Howard refers to as "Pig Vomit", offers to keep Howard in line or he will force him to quit.
 Howard, Fred, and Robin ignore Kenny's restrictions on content until a risque Match Game with comedian Jackie Martling causes Rushton to fire Robin.
 The show fails in her absence and her replacement quits after Howard's interview with an actress who swallows a kielbasa sausage.
 Robin is eventually brought back, but Howard's antics continue with a naked woman in the studio, resulting in Kenny cutting off the broadcast.
 Howard gets the show back on the air and gets into a physical altercation with Kenny in his office.

 In 1985, Howard becomes number one at WNBC and Kenny tries to gain Howard's friendship but is turned down flat.
 Howard thanks his fans with an outdoor concert by AC/DC.
-During the performance, Alison is rushed to the hospital and gives birth to a daughter.
+During the performance, Alison is rushed to the hospital and gives birth to a girl.
 Back on the flight, it is revealed that Howard has told his story to Gloria and believes he could get her, but remains faithful to Alison.
 He meets Alison at the airport and his daughters run to greet him.

 During the end credits, Stuttering John rants about his absence in the film.
 Mia Farrow then presents an Academy Award for Best Actor for Howard at the awards ceremony, who appears as Fartman once again, but Howard falls from mid-air and the audience applauds.
 Kenny is out of radio and now manages a shopping mall in Alabama and blames Howard for his downfall.
 During his outbursts, his swearing is drowned out by jackhammer noises.